Are Indiana Records Public?

 Once the requester files an action with the court, the court will determine if the denial of disclosure aligns with the state statutes.
 Furthermore, the court will rule in favor of the requester if there's substantial proof that the denial of access is unfair or without legal reasons.

 Besides winning the legal case, record seekers will get a refund for attorney's fees and other expenses of filing a court case.
-However, requesters may not receive compensation if they did not consult a public access counselor before filing a case with the court.
+However, requesters may not receive compensation if they do not consult a public access counselor before filing a case with the court.

 How to Remove Names From Public Records Search

+Eligible individuals can remove their names from some public records search databases even if it is considered public by the Indiana Public Records Law through expungement.
+Most misdemeanors and felonies can be removed from state public records.
 While rare and highly complex, record subjects may be able to remove their information from public records using any of these options:

 Record Removal After a Waiting Period